Skip to main content

 • Check NFC is enabled in phone settings (see above).

-• Remove the phone case temporarily if it’s very thick or has a metal plate inside (like a magnetic mount).
+• Remove the phone case if it’s very thick or has a metal plate inside.

 Each plate is programmed with your giving URL during production.
-If the wrong page is opening, contact us at [email protected] and we’ll help troubleshoot.
+If the wrong page is opening, contact us at hello@tap.giving and we’ll help.
 In most cases, we can reprogram the URL remotely if the NFC tag was left unlocked.

 • Give it 24 hours.
-The adhesive reaches full strength after a day.
-Avoid bumping the plate during this time.
+Full strength takes a day.
+Avoid bumping the plate.

-• Rough or textured surfaces may need extra help.
-Use nano double-sided tape (available at hardware stores) for additional hold.
+• Rough or textured surfaces may need nano double-sided tape for extra hold.

 • Consider screw mounting for high-traffic areas or if adhesive keeps failing.

-If your plates were programmed with an unlocked NFC tag, yes — you can reprogram them using a free NFC writing app (like NFC Tools on iPhone or Android).
-If the tags were locked during production, the URL is permanent.
-We recommend leaving tags unlocked unless you have a specific reason to lock them.
+If your plates were programmed with an unlocked NFC tag, yes — use a free NFC writing app (like NFC Tools on iPhone or Android).
+If locked during production, the URL is permanent.
+We recommend leaving tags unlocked.
 Contact us if you need help.

 No. Most churches place one plate every 2–3 seats or on every other row.
-The goal is for everyone to be within arm’s reach of a plate.
 For a church with 200 seats, 80–100 plates typically covers it well.

-Plates are made from 3mm PVC with a UV-printed surface.
-They’re waterproof, scratch-resistant, and designed for years of daily use.
-The NFC chip inside has no battery and doesn’t wear out — it’s powered by the phone’s signal when tapped.
+Plates are 3mm PVC with a UV-printed surface.
+Waterproof, scratch-resistant, and designed for years of daily use.
+The NFC chip has no battery — it’s powered by the phone’s signal when tapped.

 Need Help?